RupamWasekar/DO-PE/README.md

 # DO-PE
-This a learning project to demonstrate Dev-ops capabilities and more.
+This is a learning project to demonstrate Dev-ops capabilities and more.